vperrin/algolia-tam-assignment/questions/questions.md

 Hi Carrie,

 Thanks for getting in touch.
 To ensure optimal performance of our solution, we have a maximum size of 100kb for every document stored in Algolia.
-Given the error that your are refering to, I suspect that the meta data your are attaching to the feedback of customers is increasing the document size past this threshold.
+Given the error that your are refering to, I suspect that the meta data you are attaching to the feedback of customers is increasing the document size past this threshold.
-Please review all the meta data that your are sending to Algolia to see which data can be omited.
+Please review all the meta data that you are sending to Algolia to see which data points can be omited.
 This will help resolve the issue and improve the performance of the solution.

 Best,
 Vincent